How Does Black Friday Impact the Environment?

 Sustainable alternatives to Black Friday

 Black Friday is a significant challenge for the environment.
-However, shifting consumer perspectives, increased education, and positive brand communication can create a more eco-friendly retail landscape.
+However, shifting consumer perspectives, increased education, and positive brand communication can create a more sustainable retail landscape.

 There are many ways that the retail industry is starting to boycott Black Friday.
 This includes several eco-friendly alternative events and in-store sustainable initiatives.